volmalites/portfolio/README.md

 [https://bjornlottering.online](https://bjornlottering.online/)

-I don't use this portfolio anymore, I have replaced it with a blog I build with [Astro](https://github.com/withastro)
+I don't use this portfolio anymore, I have replaced it with a blog I built with [Astro](https://github.com/withastro)

 ## Build Setup